 If for any reason you are unable to attend the interview you can reschedule the date in the applicant portal, EVE.

-During the interview you will be asked to discuss your reasons for applying to the course, your academic achievements and future career aspirations.
-You can also ask any questions you have about the course.
+During the interview you will be asked to discuss your reasons for applying to the course and future career aspirations.
+You will be tested on your knowledge, understanding and experience of the subject area.
+There will also be the opportunity for you to ask any questions you have about the course.